Thinking about becoming a parent

 Can women who’ve had cancer breastfeed their baby?

-After cancer treatment most women should be able to breastfeed if they want to.
+After cancer treatment, most women should be able to breastfeed if they want to.
 Breastfeeding does not make the cancer more likely to come back.

-Is there help for parents who are disabled due to cancer or its treatment?
+to cancer or its treatment?